 4. Promoting New Offerings through Apps

-For a higher level of personalization, promote new offerings through mobile apps as well as email and portal inboxes.
+For a higher level of personalization, promote new offerings through mobile apps and email and portal inboxes.
 For example, Comcast and other providers implement notices on their apps to easily recommend new shows and channels directly through a subscriber’s mobile device.

 5. Deploying New Products and Services Quickly